-He also mentioned the coming Governance and Nominating meetings in April and encouraged the board members to think about serving in a leadership role.
+He also mentioned the Governance and Nominating meetings to be held in April and encouraged the board members to think about serving in a leadership role.

 IV.
 ADJOURNMENT

 Seeing there was no further discussion, Board Chair Citrano adjourned the DIA meeting at 3:21 PM.